-There are features that describe what characteristics a product has.
-This post was written on a MacBook pro with the following features:
+For example, this post was written on a MacBook pro with the following features:

-There are features that describe what a product does.
-This post was written using Google Docs, which has the following features:
+For example this post was written using Google Docs, which has the following features:

 There are features that show up on your backlog.
 When the term “features” is used in the context of the backlog, it refers to placeholders that represent the work needed to add features as described above to your product.